Oxsomi/core3/docs/graphics_spec.md

 Since Vulkan is more fragmented, the features are more split up.
 However in DirectX, the features supported by default are the following:

-- EGraphicsBindingTier_High is always enabled.
-Enforces at least 200k resource binds available of each type.
 - EGraphicsFeatures_SubgroupArithmetic, EGraphicsFeatures_SubgroupShuffle.
 Wave intrinsics are all supported by default.
-- EGraphicsFeatures_GeometryShader, EGraphicsFeatures_TessellationShader and EGraphicsFeatures_MultiDrawIndirect(Count), EGraphicsFeatures_SupportsSwapchain, EGraphicsFeatures_SupportsLUID are enabled by default.
+- EGraphicsFeatures_GeometryShader, EGraphicsFeatures_TessellationShader and EGraphicsFeatures_MultiDrawIndirectCount, EGraphicsFeatures_SupportsSwapchain, EGraphicsFeatures_SupportsLUID are enabled by default.
 - EGraphicsFeatures_Raytracing, EGraphicsFeatures_RayPipeline, EGraphicsFeatures_RayQuery, EGraphicsFeatures_MeshShaders, EGraphicsFeatures_VariableRateShading are a part of DirectX12 Ultimate (Turing, RDNA2, Arc and up).
 - If EGraphicsFeatures_Raytracing is enabled, so is EGraphicsFeatures_RayPipeline.
-The rest is optional.
+The other RT extensions are optional.
 - EDeviceDataTypes_BCn, EGraphicsDataTypes_I64, EGraphicsDataTypes_F64 are always set.

 ### List of Metal requirements

 - Metal 3 (Apple7 tier).
+Argument buffers tier 2.
 - Phone:
   - Apple iPhone 12 (A14, Apple7).
 - Laptop: